pheelwell/skoria-site/src/garden/🌐Worldbuilding/Material Plane/✨ Other/Races/Naga.md

 herocolor1: 173
 herocolor2: 146
 layout: base.njk
-parentpath: src/garden\🌐Worldbuilding\Material Plane/Material Plane.md
+parentpath: "src/garden/\U0001F310Worldbuilding/Material Plane/Material Plane.md"
-path: /garden%5C%F0%9F%8C%90Worldbuilding%5CMaterial%20Plane%5C%E2%9C%A8%20Other%5CRaces/Naga/
+path: /garden/%F0%9F%8C%90Worldbuilding/Material%20Plane/%E2%9C%A8%20Other/Races/Naga/
 plane: Material Plane
 title: Naga
-type: Faction
+type: Thing
 ---

 The Naga are a sinister and enigmatic humanoid species distinguished by their snake-like lower bodies and the presence of four arms.
 With a reputation for darkness and malevolence, they are often seen as cunning and manipulative.